defano/wyldcard/README.md

 Stacks, backgrounds, cards, buttons and fields are scriptable in the HyperTalk language.

-A script consists of a set of _message handlers_ and _function handlers_ that describe how the part reacts when HyperCard (or another script) sends a message to it.
-A message handler handles incoming messages; a _function handler_ is a subroutine that optionally returns a value to its caller.
+A script consists of a set of _message handlers_ and _function handlers_ that describe how the object reacts when HyperCard (or another script) sends a message to it.
+A message handler handles incoming messages; a function handler is a subroutine that can return a value to its caller.

 For example, a button could contain the script: